-The Why Bottled Water campaign is a partnership of Students for a Sustainable Campus (SSC), Associated Students of University of Puget Sound (ASUPS), Sustainability Advisory Committee (SAC), and Puget Sound’s Dining and Conference Services who together are working to decrease the number of single-use plastic water bottles sold in the Diner.
-Instead encouraging students and the extended community to reduce waste by drinking tap water.
+The Why Bottled Water campaign is a partnership of Environmental Campus Outreach Club (ECO), Associated Students of University of Puget Sound (ASUPS), Sustainability Advisory Committee (SAC), and Puget Sound’s Dining and Conference Services (DCS) who together are working to decrease the number of single-use plastic water bottles sold in the Diner.
+This instead encourages students and the extended community to reduce waste by drinking tap water.

 Goals of the Why Bottled Water Campaign:

 Why Reduce Plastic Waste?